WTIK

 WTIK (1310 AM) is a radio station broadcasting a Regional Mexican format.
 Licensed to Durham, North Carolina, United States, the station serves the Triangle area.
-The station is currently owned by Claudino Bonerges, Ashley Padilla Ayala, Brian Padilla, and Alexis Padilla, through licensee A&B Media LLC.
+The station is owned by Claudino Bonerges, Ashley Padilla Ayala, Brian Padilla, and Alexis Padilla, through licensee A&B Media LLC.

 History

 On June 10, 1946, under Harmon Duncan, Durham's second radio station, WDUK, began broadcasting at 1310 AM with 1,000 watts, and studios on Corcoran Street downtown, and its transmitter site on Leon Street in the Glendale Heights neighborhood.
 On July 4, 1946, James Floyd Fletcher, son of Capitol Broadcasting Company founder A.J.
 Fletcher, started the city's third radio station, WTIK, at 730 AM with studios downtown and an antenna on Ellis Road.
 In 1950, the stations merged and took the letters WTIK and the 1310 frequency.

 In 1956, Fletcher and Duncan sold WTIK to the Welch family's W & W Broadcasting of Salisbury, North Carolina, as they had moved on to found Durham's first television station, WTVD, channel 11.

 An ABC Radio affiliate, WTIK used several different formats including MOR, rock and roll, and later country, as one of the first stations in the state to embrace the format full-time.

 In 1964, WTIK added a third tower and increased power to 5,000 watts.
 Also during that time, a vandal cut a guy wire, causing the tower to fall.

 In 1969, Buddy Poole, who had worked for Harry Welch Sr. at WSAT in Salisbury, moved to WTIK, another of Welch's stations.
 Poole's autograph party with Loretta Lynn and Faron Young attracted 3000 people.
 Poole became general manager in 1972 at age 26 and remained at WTIK for four more years.

 In the mid-to-late 1980s, WTIK was managed by Harry Welch, Jr.,-son of the W&W Broadcasting owner, Charles Welch, and veteran broadcaster Austin Rigsbee was Sales manager.
-Other employees included the long time morning show host Charlie "Country Boy" Cook who was on the air for more than 45 years when he retired, Program Director John Williford, who later left the station to work for WPCM, 101.1 FM, in Burlington, North Carolina, under the name Jack Daniels.
-Robert “Bucky” Miller was a beloved station DJ for years, who met numerous country stars during his tenure.
-WTIK was a full-time country music station with the positioning statement, 'North Carolina's First in Country, WTIK'.
+Other employees included the long time morning show host Charlie "Country Boy" Cook who was on the air for more than 45 years when he retired, Program Director John Williford, who later left the station to work for WPCM (101.1 FM) in Burlington, North Carolina, under the name Jack Daniels.
+Robert “Bucky” Miller was a station DJ for years, who met numerous country stars during his tenure.
+WTIK was a full-time country music station with the positioning statement, "North Carolina's First in Country, WTIK".